What we know about the Turkey and Syria earthquake

 In Syria, the health ministry reported damage across the provinces of Aleppo, Latakia, Hama and Tartus, where Russia is leasing a naval facility.

-Dozens of building collapsed in the quake, particularly in the pre-war commercial hub of Aleppo, a UNESCO World Heritage Site.
+UNESCO said it was "particularly concerned" about the old city of Aleppo, which has been on its list of World Heritage in Danger since 2013 due to the Syrian civil war.

-Even before the tragedy, buildings in Aleppo often collapsed due to poor infrastructure and many buildings there are dilapidated after more than a decade of war.
+Even before the tragedy, buildings in Aleppo often toppled due to poor infrastructure and many are dilapidated after more than a decade of war.

+As well as the damage to Aleppo and the fortress in the southeastern Turkish city of Diyarbakir, UNESCO said other World Heritage sites could be affected.

 International aid

-Condolences and offers of aid have poured in, including from the European Union, the United Nations, NATO, Washington and Russia.
+Condolences and offers of aid have poured in, including from the European Union, the United Nations, NATO, Washington, Ukraine and Russia.

 Despite political tensions, both Greece and Sweden pledged their support for Turkey.